Data Centers in Lecco

 Network & Connectivity Ecosystem

-Lecco serves as a high-performance satellite to the Milan network cluster.
-It provides the necessary infrastructure for local industry while remaining connected to the global backbone.
+Lecco functions as a high-performance satellite to the Milan network cluster, supporting local industry with essential backbone access.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-While no direct on-ramps for AWS or Microsoft Azure exist within the city limits, organizations utilize private fiber extensions or transport circuits to reach the primary nodes centrally located in Milan.
+While no direct on-ramps for AWS or Microsoft Azure exist locally, organizations reach primary nodes in Milan via private fiber extensions or transport circuits.

 Bare Metal: High-performance compute is available through regional providers and global players like OVHcloud or Leaseweb.
 These options support rapid deployment for local workloads requiring dedicated resources as of September 2025.